Planning your marketing strategy for the upcoming year?

 As the amount of Big Data increases at a fast pace, marketers need to allocate budgets effectively.
 The temptation to utilize various marketing tools can result in unexpected financial losses.

 Measuring the ROI of marketing efforts helps to manage marketing budgets as it proves the value of your investments.
-ROI shows which marketing channels should be later exploited as well as defines less effective tools.
+ROI shows which marketing channels should be later exploited as well as define less effective tools.

 Did you know that, according to VentureBeat, email marketing outperforms all other marketing channels in terms of ROI?